tetrateio/dmz-workshop/02-App-Config/README.md

 abz-tsb-gateway-6dd848764b-xwplw   1/1     Running   0          21h   app=abz-tsb-gateway,install.operator.istio.io/owning-resource=unknown,istio.io/rev=default,istio=ingressgateway,operator.istio.io/component=IngressGateways,pod-template-hash=6dd848764b,service.istio.io/canonical-name=abz-tsb-gateway,service.istio.io/canonical-revision=latest
 ```

 - Lastly, you'll see the definition of the ingress endpoints for both the frontend and backend applications.
 Pay particular note to the FDNQs at which the services are exposed.
 The frontend application is exposed at a FQDN that is publicly resolvable.
 Additionally, it is exposed on 443 for TLS along with a valid certificate specified.
-Conversely, the backend is exposed via a FQDN that is not public, `secure.public.mesh`.
+Conversely, the backend is exposed via a FQDN that is not public, `secure.$PREFIX.public.mesh`.
 This is because it is for *internal mesh traffic* and will only be resolvable by services within the global mesh.
 Additionally, and external certificate for TLS communication is not necessary as the global mesh will automatically encrypt all inter-mesh traffic.

 Now lets test our applications!